TOAST-DOCS/Gamebase/en/ios-etc.md

 > * Use Display Language only when you want to change the language displayed in Gamebase to a language other than the one configured by the device.
 > * Display Language Code is a case-sensitive value in the form of ISO-639.
 > There could be a problem if it is configured as a value such as 'EN' or 'zh-cn'.
-> * If the value entered as Display Language Code does not exist in the table (**Types of language codes supported by Gamebase) below, Display Language Code is automatically set to English (en) by default.
+> * If the value entered for Display Language Code does not exist in the table below (**Types of Language Codes Supported by Gamebase**), Display Language Code is set to the default language set in the Gamebase console.
+>   * If the language is not set in the Gamebase console, English (en) is set as the default language.

 > [Note]
 >